Subject Financial Affairs

 1. The address on an application is fictitious, a mail drop, or a prison; or

-2. The phone number is invalid, or is associated with a pager or answering service.
+2. The phone number is invalid, or is associated with an answering service.

-5. The SSN provided is the same as that submitted by other persons opening an account or other customers.
+5. The SSN provided is the same as that submitted by other persons opening an account or others.

-6. The address or telephone number provided is the same as or similar to the account number or telephone number submitted by an unusually large number of other persons opening accounts or other customers.
+6. The address or telephone number provided is the same as or similar to the account number or telephone number submitted by an unusually large number of other persons opening accounts or others.

-7. The person opening the covered account or the customer fails to provide all required personally identifying information on an application or in response to notification that the application is incomplete.
+7. The person opening the covered account, the student or the customer fails to provide all required personally identifying information on an application or in response to notification that the application is incomplete.

 8. Personally identifying information provided is not consistent with personally identifying information that is on file with the University.